 Ciabatta Bread tastes fantastic and boasts an interesting texture, but it can be a challenge for the home baker.
-If you are a confident bread baker, I wrote this post, “How to Make Ciabatta with a Bread Machine” just for you.
+If you are confident in your bread-baking skills, I wrote this post, “How to Make Ciabatta with a Bread Machine” just for you.

 What does my obsession with the British Baking Show have to do with Ciabatta?

 In one of the first episodes, Paul Hollywood picked Ciabatta as the “Baker’s Challenge”.
 When questioned about his choice, he told Mary Berry, “because it is so hard.”

 As you can see in the video below, the dough doesn’t “stick and pull away from the side of the pan” like the average bread dough.
 On the other hand, it should not level out like cake batter, either.
 The dough should stick to the sides but still maintain some shape as it kneads.

 A companion show to the British Baking competition is the Masterclass where the two judges show exactly how to make the recipes they assign as challenges.
 Paul makes the ciabatta in Masterclass 2 of Season 1.
 I watched it more times than I can count.

 When ready to shape, slowly and patiently dump the dough onto a well-floured surface.
 Because it is already in a rough square/rectangle shape, it only has to be cut in half with each long half rolled about a quarter of a turn away from the other loaf.

 The secret to success with this process is “well-floured” and “well-greased.”

 I think so.
 The yeasty flavors are well-developed and flavorsome not to mention the chewy texture and tender but crispy crust.

 How to Make Ciabatta with a Bread Machine:

 Parting thoughts regarding Ciabatta:

 Paul Hollywood from the British Baking Show mentioned this more than once.
 You should only add cold water and cold milk to this recipe.